-Before you can overcome this fear, you need to clearly know and understand your current and desired English emotions.
+Just like Oscar, before you can overcome this fear of making strange sounds, you need to clearly know and understand your current and desired English emotions.

 This will help you build your English Foundation.

 Before moving on to the next section, write your 3 selected emotions in this sentence.